Difference Between Sexual Assault & Aggravated Sexual Assault

 A person convicted of sexual assault may face a felony in the second degree.

-Aggravated Sexual Assault Charges Texas
+What Does Aggravated Sexual Assault Mean?

+What does aggravated assault mean?
 In Texas, aggravated sexual assault is defined as a person intentionally or knowingly performs one of the acts mentioned above and: